 Once the unwanted terms are eliminated the search terms will look like this:

-Your excluded terms are displayed above the results in red, so just click on the "x" to restore any you think might be relevant after all.
+You can carry on excluding further terms and they'll be displayed under the filter box in pink.
+Just click on the "x" to restore any you think might be relevant after all.

-This technique ensures that your lists are on the right track from an early stage, you’re freed from irrelevant keywords, and you'll get the maximum results.
+This technique ensures that your lists are on the right track and you’re freed from irrelevant keywords.
 It will uncover hidden keywords with potential that were initially lower down the list, but have been boosted higher in the results as the unrelated keywords no longer appear.

 Looking for more ideas?

-Once you've run your seed search, you can use the related suggestions features to broaden your search and include terms you may not have thought of.
+Once you've run your seed search, you can use the related suggestions to the left of the results list to broaden your search and include terms you may not have thought of.